-ReCharge’s migration experts are staffed Monday - Friday 7:00am PST - 4:00pm PST.
+Recharge migration experts are staffed Monday - Friday, 7:00 am PST - 4:00 pm PST.
 We highly advise you to schedule your migration earlier in the week to ensure a migration expert will be able to assist you with any issues you may encounter.
 We discourage migrations from being scheduled on a Friday to prevent issues from occurring throughout the weekend when migration experts are not staffed.

-I am already on Shopify and ReCharge, but I’m setting up a brand new Shopify store and need to move all of my ReCharge data into it.
+I am already using the Recharge Checkout on Shopify, but I’m setting up a brand new Shopify store and need to move all of my Recharge data into it.
 How can I do this?

-We highly discourage a ReCharge to ReCharge migration.
-This is not as simple as flipping a switch to move your ReCharge account to a new Shopify store.
-Due to the way Shoify handles product IDs, variant IDs, and much more, this action would follow the same process as a normal migration.
-Refer to our Migrating to ReCharge guide for more information on how to initiate this process.
-Keep in mind, our migration process can’t import order history into ReCharge.
-You will need to manage historical data outside of ReCharge.
+We highly discourage a Recharge to Recharge migration.
+This is not as simple as flipping a switch to move your Recharge account to a new Shopify store.
+Due to the way Shopify handles product IDs, variant IDs, and much more, this action would follow the same process as a normal migration.
+Refer to the guide Migrating to Recharge for more information on how to initiate this process.
+Keep in mind, the migration process can’t import order history into Recharge.
+You will need to manage historical data outside of Recharge.

-I am having trouble finding my product’s Variant IDs.
-Where can I find these at?
+I am having trouble finding my product’s variant IDs.
+Where can I find these?

-Are there any differences between a prepaid subscription and a normal subscription?
+Are there any differences between a prepaid subscription and a regular subscription?

-If a subscription ships more frequently than charged, it is considered a prepaid subscription.
-Prepaid subscriptions need a little more attention to detail when migrating as fixing issues with prepaid data is more complicated than normal subscriptions.
-There are three columns to pay extra attention to while creating your migration template when it comes to prepaid subscriptions.
+If a subscription ships more frequently than charged, it is considered a pre-paid subscription.
+Pre-paid subscriptions need a little more attention to detail when migrating as fixing issues with pre-paid data is more complicated than regular subscriptions.
+There are four columns to pay extra attention to while creating your migration template when it comes to pre-paid subscriptions.

 charge_interval_frequency and shipping_interval_frequency

 The charge_interval_frequency should be greater than your shipping_interval_frequency.
-For example, if you have a 6 month prepaid subscription, and the customer receives a shipment every month, the charge_interval_frequency would be set to 6 while the shipping_interval_frequency would be set to 1.
-This will ensure customers are charged every 6 months, but receive shipments every month.
+For example, if you have a six-month pre-paid subscription, and the customer receives a shipment every month, the charge_interval_frequency would be set to six while the shipping_interval_frequency would be set to one.
+This will ensure customers are charged every six months, but receive shipments every month.